sanjay-deshpande/sanjaydeshpande/content/authors/admin/_index.md

 Hi, I’m Sanjay Deshpande — a researcher working at the intersection of cryptography, hardware security, and quantum computing.
 {style="text-align: justify;"}

-I recently completed my Ph.D. in Electrical Engineering at Yale University, where I focused on secure and efficient hardware implementations of post-quantum cryptographic (PQC) algorithms.
-Soon I will be joining as a postdoctoral researcher at Northwestern University, where I plan to continue exploring hardware architectures for PQC, evaluating side-channel resistance, and contributing to PQC standardization efforts.
+I am a postdoctoral scholar at Northwestern University.
+My current research is focussed on exploring efficient hardware architectures for post-quantum cryptographic (PQC) algorithms, evaluating their side-channel resistance, and contributing to PQC standardization efforts.
+I recently completed my Ph.D. in Electrical Engineering at Yale University, where I focused on secure and efficient hardware implementations of PQC algorithms.
 {style="text-align: justify;"}

 Beyond cryptographic hardware design, I’m also interested in quantum computer security — studying how emerging quantum systems can be attacked and how to defend them at the hardware and architectural levels.